7-day Morocco tour from Casablanca to Marrakech with desert and cities

 • Travel Time: 6–7 hours driving

-• Knowledgeable English-speaking driver (optional professional English-speaking guide available)
+• Knowledgeable English-speaking driver (optional professional guide available) Yes

-• 5 nights of accommodation with daily breakfast (2 nights in Chefchaouen riad, 2 nights in Fes riad, 1 night in Dades hotel)
+• 5 nights of accommodation with daily breakfast (2 nights Chefchaouen, 2 nights Fes, 1 night Dades) Yes

 We carefully select accommodations that balance comfort, authenticity, and location.
 Options may vary based on availability, and upgrades are available on request.